falue/elisas_synchronotron/README.md

 ## EXIT / RESTART APPLICATION
 Press `ESC` or `right mouse button` to exit the program and see the desktop.
+The program asks you to shut down.
-Double click the file `play.sh` on the desktop to restart application.
+Double click the file `play.sh` on the desktop to play the application.
+Double click the file `update.sh` on the desktop to update the application.
 To see the whole screen on one monitor, press the "SPLITTER" button on the "video wall hdmi" remote inside the computer case.
 To reset the screens, press the "2x2" button on the remote.

 ## UPDATE
 If adjustments to the scripts are needed, call f.luescher 0787424834 or info@fluescher.ch.

-After changes are made, double click the file `update_and_play.sh` on the desktop to pull latest changes made - be sure to deliver an internet connection (*disconnect Ethernet cable from back and make a wifi connection*).
-During loading, you'll see a new version number.
+After changes are made, double click the file `update.sh` on the desktop to pull latest changes made - be sure to deliver an internet connection (*disconnect Ethernet cable from back and make a wifi connection*).
+During loading, you'll see a new version number on the left screen pop up.